Mati365/ckeditor5-rails/README.md

 ### Setting Editor Language 🌐

-You can set the language of the editor using the `language` keyword argument.
-The example below shows how to set the language of the editor to Polish:
+By default, CKEditor 5 uses the language specified in your `I18n.locale` configuration.
+However, you can override the language of the editor by passing the `language` keyword in few places.

+#### Setting the language in the assets helper

+Language specified here will be used for all editor instances on the page.

 ```erb
 <!-- app/views/demos/index.html.erb -->